conversejs/converse.js/docs/source/configuration.rst

 It allows you to specify a URL which converse.js will call when it needs to get the username and password (or authentication token) which converse.js will use to automatically log the user in.

+If ``auto_reconnect`` is also set to true, then converse.js will automatically fetch new credentials from the ``credentials_url`` whenever the connection or session drops, and then attempt to reconnect and establish a new session.

 The server behind ``credentials_url`` should return a JSON encoded object::